 In reference to conventional objects, there is, first of all, a collection synthesis (tshogs-spyi).
 A collection synthesis refers to a whole, a whole as an imputation on the parts.
-If we may borrow the Sautrantika-Svatantrika distinction, some are built-up forms ( (bsags-pa’i gzugs) – forms of physical phenomena that built-up from their constituent particles and/or constituent parts.
+If we may borrow the Sautrantika-Svatantrika distinction, some are composite forms ( (bsags-pa’i gzugs) – forms of physical phenomena that are composites of their constituent particles and/or constituent parts.
 The particles and parts connect with each other, such as the limbs and trunks of our bodies, to make a whole mass (gong-bu).
 Just as the limbs grow age, so does the body as a whole change and grow with age.

 Others are grouped forms (bsdu-pa’i gzugs) – those in which their constituent parts do not connect with each other, such as a forest, made up of a group or a cluster of trees.
 A forest gets bigger or smaller depending on how many trees are in it.